 “There is a degree of fetishistic arousal in most normal individuals … [That] is generally considered a problem when it interferes with normal sexual or social functioning and where sexual arousal is impossible without the fetish object. … [Common] objects used by fetishists are panties, bras, slips, stockings, other intimate apparel, footwear, and gloves.
 Common materials … include rubber and fur. … Examples of [body-part] fetish objects include hair, legs, and buttocks.
 Fetishism excludes cross-dressing and [the use of] objects specially designed for sexual use such as vibrators …” (Diagnostic Dictionary)

 What about the Vitriolic Dissenters?
-While I have no strong feelings one way or the other about mild fetishes, I do have some objections to the claims of certain self-appointed crusaders who insist on equating “crossdressing” with very serious kinds of sexual sicknesses, and doing so for dishonest purposes.
+While I have no strong feelings one way or the other about mild fetishes, I do have some objections to the claims of certain self-appointed crusaders who insist on equating “crossdressing” with very serious kinds of sexual sicknesses, and doing so for Machiavellian purposes.
 Those who have searched the Internet looking for discussions of crossdressing probably have run across highly negative websites written by men who claim that “crossdressing” has ruined their marriages and their lives.
 Most of those bloggers, much like the celebrities alluded to above, are extreme transvestic fetishists, not ordinary (i.e., transgender) crossdressers.
 They don’t dress fully; they couldn’t legally go out in public dressed as they do; and they’re not motivated by cross-gender feelings.
 Their motivation is NOT to express a cherished part of themselves; it is NOT to express a facet of their gender identities.
 It is something much more carnal and sexually primitive.
 Someone who prefers masturbating over making love to his wife surely is NOT expressing his feminine feelings!

-The absence of content on his page illustrates his excessively guarded tendencies.
-The general introduction to the Facebook social utility advises users to “add a photo of yourself and showcase your most important news.”
+The absence of real content on his page illustrates his excessively secretive proclivities.
+The general introduction to the Facebook social utility advises new users to “add a photo of yourself and showcase your most important news.”
 His page does neither.
 His avatar is not a photo of himself, as most Facebook avatars are.
 It is a cartoon-like image of a pigeon.
 Indeed, his page does not have any photos, and it is quite evasive regarding who he is.
 He and others like him want to conceal their real passions for obsessive-compulsive solo sex from their wives (if they have one) or from others by acting as if they hate such things.
 I don’t think that they have any real desire to give up their extreme transvestic fetishism; however, they mask their true feelings with an exaggerated hostility towards an all-inclusive and generalized “crossdressing.”